robocup-depre/Rubik-s-Cube-V2/README.md

 cd
 cd Rubik-s-Cube-V2
 ```
 Insert your Token in the code to link your bot to the code that will be executed in your Raspberry.
-I will use nano to do this, but you can also use an IDE like Idle, or even any test editor.
+I will use nano to do this, but you can also use an IDE like IDLE, or even any test editor.
 ```
 sudo nano Bot.py
 ```